lordpengwin/muzak/README.md

 Commands:

 * Start Player
-  Starts the named player using a random play list of songs
+  Starts the named player using the last played song or playlist
 * Stop Player
   Stops the named player
 * Set Volume